erichdongubler-mozilla/wgpu/docs/testing.md

 `hlsl`, `spirv`, `wgsl`, `msl`, `glsl`, and naga's internal IR.
 The tests can be configured by a sidecar toml file of the same name as the input file.

 This is the goto tool for testing all kinds of codegen and parsing features.

-To avoid clutter we generally use the following pattern:
+To avoid clutter, we generally use the following pattern:

 - `wgsl` tests generate output to all backends.
-- `spirv`, `glsl` tests generate `wgsl` output
+- The `spirv` and `glsl` tests generate `wgsl` output.

 This "butterfly" pattern ensures we don't need to test the full matrix of possibilities to get full coverage.